jeromecc/linstt-engine/server/README.md

 Or

 ```
-pip install -r recquirements.txt
+pip install -r requirements.txt
 ```
 within the modules/server folder.

 #### Kaldi model
-The ASR server that will be setup here require kaldi model, note that the model is not included in the depository.
+The ASR server that will be setup here require kaldi model, note that the model is not included in the repository.
 You must have this model on your machine.
-You must also check that the model have the specific files bellow :
+You must also check that the model has the specific files bellow :
 - final.alimdl
 - final.mat
 - final.mdl